 Is it illegal to use a VPN for Netflix?

 Using a VPN with Netflix is legal.
 There are no fines or punishments for it.
 However, the most popular streaming service doesn’t exactly encourage it.

-Netflix blacklists a lot of IP addresses that VPN services use, that’s why the Netflix proxy error page is so common.
+Netflix blacklists a lot of IP (Internet Protocol) addresses that VPN services use.
+That’s why the Netflix proxy error page is so common.
 A way to avoid that is not to use free VPNs – apart from being laggy, overridden with ads, and unsecured, a lot of the IP addresses that free VPNs use are already on Netflix’s blacklist.

 Why do people question privacy protection tools?